Summer seems to be coming early this year to northern Arkansas, you never know though. Remember 2013, when it snowed in early

 right.
 All that remains of the small

-house is a basement and foundation stones along with some concrete work.
+house is the basement and foundation stones along with some concrete work.
 In the next field are more remains of

 out-buildings but the road has ended.